Liverpool: 21st century

-In 2007, the city celebrated the 800th anniversary of the founding of the borough of Liverpool, for which a number of events were planned.
+In 2007, events and celebrations took place in honour of the 800th anniversary of the founding of the borough of Liverpool.
 Liverpool was designated as a joint European Capital of Culture for 2008.
-The main celebrations, in September 2008, included the erection of La Princesse, a large mechanical spider 20 metres high and weighing 37 tonnes, and represents the "eight legs" of Liverpool: honour, history, music, the Mersey, the ports, governance, sunshine and culture.
+The celebrations included the erection of La Princesse, a large mechanical spider 20 metres high and weighing 37 tonnes, which represented the "eight legs" of Liverpool: honour, history, music, the Mersey, the ports, governance, sunshine and culture.
 La Princesse roamed the streets of the city during the festivities, and concluded by entering the Queensway Tunnel.

-Spearheaded by the multi-billion-pound Liverpool ONE development, regeneration has continued through to the start of the early 2010s.
-Some of the most significant redevelopment projects include new buildings in the Commercial District, the King's Dock, Mann Island, the Lime Street Gateway, the Baltic Triangle, the RopeWalks, and the Edge Lane Gateway.
-All projects could be eclipsed by the Liverpool Waters scheme, which if built will cost in the region of £5.5billion and be one of the largest megaprojects in the UK's history.
-Liverpool Waters is a mixed-use development planned to contain one of Europe's largest skyscraper clusters.
-The project received outline planning permission in 2012, despite fierce opposition from such groups as UNESCO, which claimed that it would adversely affect Liverpool's World Heritage status.
+Spearheaded by the multi-billion-pound Liverpool ONE development, regeneration continued throughout the 2010s.
+Some of the most significant redevelopment projects included new buildings in the Commercial District, King's Dock, Mann Island, around Lime Street, the Baltic Triangle, RopeWalks, and Edge Lane.

+Changes to Liverpool's governance took place in 2014.
+The local authority of Liverpool City Council decided to pool its power and resources with surrounding boroughs through the formation of the Liverpool City Region Combined Authority in a form of devolution.
+With a devolved budget granted by central government, the authority now oversees and invests in foremost strategic affairs throughout the Liverpool City Region, including major regeneration projects.
+The authority, along with Liverpool City Council itself, has embarked on long-term plans to grow the population and economy of the city.

+By the 2020s, urban regeneration throughout the city continues.
+Liverpool Waters, a mixed-use development in the city's disused northern docklands, has been identified as one of the largest megaprojects in the UK's history.
+Everton's new stadium at Bramley-Moore Dock was regarded as the largest single-site private sector development in the United Kingdom at the time of construction.

+Major events, business and political conferences regularly take place in the city and form an important part of the economy.
 In June 2014, Prime Minister David Cameron launched the International Festival for Business in Liverpool, the world's largest business event in 2014, and the largest in the UK since the Festival of Britain in 1951.
-In July 2021, Liverpool lost its World Heritage status, UNESCO citing the Bramley-Moore Dock Stadium and Liverpool Waters projects as not being in keeping with a World Heritage site.
+The Labour Party has chosen Liverpool numerous times since the mid 2010s for their annual Labour Party Conference.
+Liverpool hosted the Eurovision Song Contest 2023.